jakob-heller/fflogs-scraping/README.md

 <a name="docs"></a>
 ## Documentation
 The code was written and documented following the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
+It was linted using Flake8 (not pylint).
 > There are 5 single lines where the line length of 80 (as required by both Pep8 and Google Style) was exceeded, because I decided that in those few cases, splitting the line would harm readability more than it would help.

-> Note that docstring conventions in Google Style are slightly different from PEP257 - the first line for example, should be descriptive-style, rather than imperative-style.
-This may or may not be marked as wrong by your linter.

 You can find the documentation [here](https://fflogs-study-project.readthedocs.io/en/latest/index.html).
 It was built using [Sphinx](https://www.sphinx-doc.org/en/master/index.html) and is hosted on [readthedocs](https://docs.readthedocs.io/en/stable/index.html).